Adam S. Weinberg: Colgate University

 In 1995 Weinberg joined the faculty at Colgate University as an assistant professor in the sociology and anthropology department, eventually becoming an associate professor.
 From 2002 to 2005 he served as Vice President and Dean of the College.
 He was a founding director of Partnership for Community Development, focused on economic development and quality of life issues in the town and village of Hamilton and helped found the university's Center for Outreach, Volunteerism and Education.
 He was named a Phi Eta Sigma Professor of the Year and was honored with a Maroon Citation by the Colgate Alumni Corporation.

 World Learning

 From 2006 to 2009 Weinberg served as the Provost and Executive Vice President of World Learning.
 From 2009 to 2013, he served as the organization's President and CEO.
 Founded in 1932, World Learning is an international nonprofit organization based in Brattleboro, Vermont, that focuses on international development, education, and exchange programs.

 Denison University

-On July 1, 2013 Weinberg became the 20th President of Denison University.
-During his tenure as the university's president, there has been significant expansion of the curriculum with a new generation academic programs, global programs, and a deepening of the arts, including the construction of the Michael D. Eisner Center for the Performing Arts; a reinvention of career exploration with the launching of the Austin E. Knowlton Center for Career Exploration; and a campus wide focus on mentorship, as a defining feature of a liberal arts education.
+On July 1, 2013, Weinberg became the 20th President of Denison University.
+During his tenure as the university's president, there has been significant expansion of the curriculum with new generation academic programs, global programs, and a deepening of the arts, including the construction of the Michael D. Eisner Center for the Performing Arts; a reinvention of career exploration with the launching of the Austin E. Knowlton Center for Career Exploration; and a campus-wide focus on mentorship as a defining feature of a liberal arts education.